RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ---

-Imagine you want to create an arguemnt parser that parses your arguments into a struct like this:
+Imagine you want to create an argument parser that parses your arguments into a struct like this:

 ```rust
 struct Args {